Verifying the failing supernova constraint on dark photons with two-dimensional hydrodynamic simulations

 It is also important to extend this study to investigate a wider DP mass range.
-In our simulations, the DP mass is fixed to $m_{\gamma'}=0.3$\,MeV.
+In our simulations, the DP mass is fixed to $m_{\gamma'}=0.3$ and 0.45\,MeV.
 However, the failing supernova constraint is stronger than the cooling constraint for DPs with $m_{\gamma'}\sim0.1$--0.4\,MeV \cite{2025PhRvL.134o1002C}.
 Although our results showed that simulations and post-processing lead to a similar result when $m_{\gamma'}=0.3$\,MeV, it is not guaranteed that simulations can reproduce the previous result for other DP masses.
+In fact, our simulations suggest that, when $m_{\gamma'}=0.45$\,MeV, the mixing parameter should satisfy $\epsilon<3\times10^{-9}$ to obtain successful supernova explosions, while the parameter is located in the allowed region based on the post-processing.
 In addition, DPs heavier than $\sim1$\,MeV can decay into a electron-positron pair.
 In this case, DPs can contribute to the energy transfer in a star and enhance the explosion energy.
 In our simulations, we did not consider the DP heating rate because the DP mean free path is long enough.
 However, when DPs are unstable or the mixing parameter is much higher, hydrodynamic simulations that solve the DP transfer consistently should be performed, as done for other exotic particles such as axions \cite{2022JCAP...08..045C,2022PhRvD.105f3009M,2023PhRvD.108f3027M,2025PhRvD.111j3028T} and sterile neutrinos \cite{2014PhRvD..90j3007W,2018PhRvD..98j3010R,2024PhRvD.110b3031M}.

 Last but not least, it is worthwhile to perform simulations coupled with DPs for a wide range of progenitors to investigate the DP effect on the mass function of neutron stars and black holes.
 Surveying the vast parameter space with multi-dimensional simulations will require a large amount of computational resources.
 To circumvent this problem, one may perform the so-called 1D+ simulations, which take turbulence into account phenomenologically \cite{2019ApJ...887...43M,2019MNRAS.487.5304M,2020ApJ...890..127C,2021ApJ...912...29B,2022ApJ...926..147B,2024MNRAS.528.1158S}.